Azure/azure-arc-for-vmware-scripts/batch-enablement/README.md

 Run the script [arcvmware-batch-enablement.ps1](./arcvmware-batch-enablement.ps1) to enable the VMs to Arc.
 The readme for the script is [here](./arcvmware-batch-enablement.md).
 First, you can run it in default mode to check the summary of the azure operations that will be performed.
 If you are satisfied with the summary, you can re-run the script with the `-Execute` switch to perform the azure operations.

+> [!IMPORTANT]
+> The VMInventoryFile needs to have atleast the following columns:
+> - vmName
+> - moRefId

 ```powershell
 ./arcvmware-batch-enablement.ps1 -VCenterId /subscriptions/12345678-1234-1234-1234-1234567890ab/resourceGroups/contoso-rg/providers/Microsoft.ConnectedVMwarevSphere/vcenters/contoso-vcenter -EnableGuestManagement -VMInventoryFile vms.json
 ```